-The proposed improvements to the mainline account for the programmed implementation of 95 Express, which adds one additional Special Use Lane in each direction and modifies the use of these lanes to include managed toll lanes.
+The proposed improvements to the I-95 mainline account for the programmed implementation of 95 Express (under construction at the time of this PD&E Study), which adds one additional Special Use Lane in each direction and modifies the use of these lanes to include managed toll lanes.
 The resulting typical section becomes a 12-lane facility comprised of four General Purpose Lanes and two Special Use Lanes in each direction.

-The ingress and egress ramps connecting to Broward Blvd. are proposed to be modified in a similar manner for each of the Interchange Build Alternatives.
-For northbound ingress to I-95 there are no proposed modifications to the existing single lane ramps that provide access from westbound and eastbound Broward Blvd.
-For northbound egress from I-95, the existing ramp is proposed to be widened to allow for additional storage, however the turn lane configuration remains the same with dual left and triple right turn lanes.
+The ingress and egress ramps connecting to Broward Boulevard are proposed to be modified in a similar manner for each of the Interchange Build Alternatives.
+For northbound ingress to I-95 there are no proposed modifications to the existing single lane ramps that provide access from westbound and eastbound Broward Boulevard.
+For northbound egress from I-95, the existing ramp is proposed to be widened to allow for additional storage, however the turn lane configuration remains the same with dual left-turn and triple right-turn lanes.
 Southbound ingress to I-95 differs based on the Interchange Build Alternative and is addressed in those sections that follow.
 Southbound egress from I-95 is proposed to be widened for each of the Interchange Build Alternatives to accommodate one additional turn lane for left turns and two additional turn lanes for right turns, resulting in triple left and triple right turn lanes.

-The primary proposed improvements for the mainline are for the new ramps providing ingress and egress to the 95 Express lanes.
-In the southbound direction the proposed improvements include a braided ramp over the southbound I-95 General Use Lanes with a connection to the west terminal intersection of the Broward Blvd. service interchange to provide egress from 95 Express near NW 6th St./Sistrunk Blvd.
-This elevated braided ramp provides access to eastbound and westbound Broward Blvd. for southbound
+The primary proposed improvements for the mainline, which are shown in Figures 3A and 3B, are for new braided ramps providing direct ingress and egress between the 95 Express lanes and the existing Broward Boulevard service interchange ramps without requiring drivers to weave through the General Use Lanes.
+For southbound 95 Express egress, the proposed improvements include a braided ramp (in the vicinity of NW 6th Street/Sistrunk Boulevard) over the southbound I-95 General Use Lanes with a connection to the west terminal intersection of the Broward Boulevard service interchange.
+Similarly, ingress to southbound 95 Express includes a braided ramp over the southbound I-95 General Use Lanes located just south of Broward Boulevard.